myvfc/XSEN-BoomeBot-Response-Contract.md/docs/Response-Contract.md

 No hallucinated links

 VIDEO_VOD
-Used for on-demand video results returned from the XSEN Video MCP.
+Used for on-demand video returned from the XSEN Video MCP.

 json
 Copy code